prozilla-os/Bliss-radio-app/README.md

 ## About

-`@prozilla-os/bliss-radio` is a Radio app based on https://blissradio.eu/.
+`@prozilla-os/bliss-radio` is a Radio app based on https://blissradio.eu/ for ProzillaOS.

 ## Installation